thekakamask/Amphibians/README.md

    - 🐸 Display a list of Amphibians :

       - ✅ **DONE** Retrieves and displays a list of amphibians via a REST API.
-      - 🟩 **IN PROGRESS** Shows detailed information including name, type, description, and image.
+      - ✅ **DONE** Shows detailed information including name, type, description, and image.

    - 🎨 **Modern and Fluid Interface**: